-Ever since it became clear that resveratrol was a key regulator of energy metabolism and could increase the lifespan in some animal species, the market for resveratrol supplements has been increasing exponentially.
-More than $30 million is spent on resveratrol supplements each year in the US alone.
+Since it became clear that resveratrol was a key regulator of energy metabolism and could increase the lifespan in some animal species, the market for resveratrol supplements has increased exponentially.
+In fact, more than $30 million USD is spent on resveratrol supplements each year in the United States alone.

-Resveratrol supplements are not regulated by the FDA, which means their strength is unverified and the actual concentration of the compound is unknown.
-Supplements may contain anything from 250-500 mg.
+Resveratrol supplements are not regulated by the United States Food and Drug Administration (FDA), which means their strength is unverified and the actual concentration of the compound is unknown.
+Supplements may contain anywhere from 250-500 milligrams (mg) in a single capsule.
 In addition, their efficacy in any field of action is unproven by scientific evidence.

 Most supplements today are prepared from resveratrol sourced from Japanese knotweed (Polyphenum cuspidate) or kojo-kon.
 Other sources for this supplement are red grape extracts or red wine extracts.

 This is especially important in pregnant women, or during lactation.
-Moreover, it could adversely affect estrogen-sensitive cancers of the breast, endometrium or ovary, because of its mixed agonist-antagonist activity.
-It also inhibits some key enzymes which metabolize estrogens, and this could negatively affect oral contraceptive action.
+Resveratrol could also adversely affect estrogen-sensitive cancers of the breast, endometrium, or ovary because of its mixed agonist-antagonist activity.
+It also inhibits some key enzymes which metabolize estrogens, which could negatively affect oral contraceptive action.

-Additionally, its action on platelet aggregation means that this compound may accentuate the anti-platelet effects of anticoagulant drugs, such as warfarin or Coumadin, clopidogrel (Plavix), dipyridamole (Persantine), and non-steroidal anti-inflammatory drugs (NSAIDs), including aspirin, naproxen and ibuprofen.
+Additionally, the action of resveratrol on platelet aggregation means that this compound may accentuate the antiplatelet effects of anticoagulant drugs, such as warfarin or Coumadin, clopidogrel (Plavix), dipyridamole (Persantine), and nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin, naproxen, and ibuprofen.

-Even more importantly, it has been shown to minimize some favorable effects of exercise training in older men.
-Thus there was a greater increase in the maximal oxygen uptake in the placebo group than in the resveratrol group, as well as a lowered mean arterial blood pressure in the group on placebo, but not in the resveratrol group.
-Resveratrol supplementation was associated with lack of the expected favorable effects of exercise on blood cholesterol, LDL, HDL and triglyceride concentration.
-There was no change in other important markers of inflammation and cell adhesion which precede atherosclerosis.
+Even more importantly, resveratrol has been shown to minimize some favorable effects of exercise training in older men.
+To this end, a greater increase in the maximal oxygen uptake in the placebo group was found to arise as compared to those in the resveratrol group, as well as a lowered mean arterial blood pressure in the group on placebo, but not in the resveratrol group.